 Only about half of patients who leave a physician’s office with a prescription take the drug as directed.
 The most common reasons for nonadherence are

-Many other reasons contribute to nonadherence (see Table: Causes of Nonadherence).
+Many other reasons contribute to nonadherence (see table Causes of Nonadherence Causes of Nonadherence ).

 The most obvious result of nonadherence is that the disorder may not be relieved or cured.
 Nonadherence is estimated to result in 125,000 deaths due to cardiovascular disorders each year in the US.
 If patients took their drugs as directed, up to 23% of nursing home admissions, 10% of hospital admissions, many physician visits, many diagnostic tests, and many unnecessary treatments could be avoided.
 In some cases, nonadherence can actually lead to worsening of disease.
 For example, missed doses or early cessation of antibiotic or antiviral therapy may lead to resistant organisms.

-Pharmacists and nurses may detect and help solve adherence problems.
-For example, a pharmacist may note that a patient does not obtain refills or that a prescription is being refilled too soon.
-In reviewing prescription directions with the patient, a pharmacist or nurse may uncover a patient’s misunderstandings or fears and alleviate them.
-Physicians can alter complicated or frequent dosing or substitute safe, effective, but less expensive drugs.
-Communication among all health care practitioners that provide care for a patient is important.
+Health care providers may detect and help solve adherence problems.
+Health care providers should ask a patient how often they miss their drugs.
+A pharmacist may note that a patient does not obtain refills or that a prescription is being refilled too soon.
+The pharmacist could ask the patient, “When was the last time you took your medicine?"
+In reviewing prescription directions with the patient, a pharmacist may uncover a patient’s misunderstandings or fears and alleviate them.
+Pharmacists or other practitioners can recommend less complicated or less frequent dosing or substitute safe, effective, but less expensive drugs.
+Good communication among the patient and all the health care practitioners that provide care for that patient is important.